 For those adding on a TESOL course to their Thailand program, you will have the choice to take the course in either Chiang Mai or Hua Hin (everyone doing “Teaching Placement Only” will be in Hua Hin for orientation).
-We get equally positive feedback for both courses and the courses are run by the same organization and have the same accreditation; so it’s honestly just a personal preference between the two cities.
+We get equally positive feedback for both courses and the courses have the same curriculum and accreditation; so it’s honestly just a personal preference between the two cities.
 Here are some things you will experience on each course, to help you make the decision.

-The Chiang Mai course is capped at 60 participants, so it can feel like a smaller, more tight knit group of people.
-Also, everyone in Chiang Mai is taking the TESOL course – and therefore will be in Chiang Mai for 4 weeks.
+The Chiang Mai course is capped at 60 participants per start date so it can feel like a more tight knit group of people.
+Also, everyone in Chiang Mai is taking the TESOL course (as opposed to Hua Hin where there are many “Placement Only” teachers who only stay for orientation).

-The courses in Hua Hin is our “original” offering and where our partner offices are located and we run an orientation and TESOL course here every month, all year round.
-All of the program staff call Hua Hin home.
+In Hua Hin we run an orientation and TESOL course here every month, all year round.
 Up to 200 participants are in Hua Hin at a time, so you will likely be broken up into class sections and excursion sections of around 30-40 people at a time.
 Having that many people in Hua Hin at the same time also means you’ll have a rockin’ time at the beach BBQ on the last night of orientation.

 Hua Hin is a beachside city located about 2 hours south of Bangkok on the gulf of Thailand.
 The Royal Family of Thailand have their beach side royal palace in Hua Hin and it is a popular weekend getaway for those living in Bangkok.
 Hua Hin is a smaller city than Chiang Mai, and has more of a laid back beachy feeling.